Velez Malaga discover best things to see and do

 On his return to Spain, he became a food commissioner and embezzled church property, then engaged in the illicit sale of wheat, which led to periods in prison.

-He found a new job in Velez-Malaga as a tax collector.
 Then he became the brilliant writer of Don Quixote and the creator of the character of Dulcinea in his masterpiece.

 velez malaga Don Quijote escultura